sbegaudeau/eef/_specifications/roadmap.md

   - definition of the default behavior expected (each structural should have a default widget in the order of the structural features)
   - definition of the default rules in a default.properties **1d**
 - how can we keep / remove other tabs provided by other tools (GMF, Advanced, Semantic) **2d**
+  - may **depend on work on the Sirius side**

 ###### Lifecycle

-We need to have a clear vision of the way the lifecycle of our application works
+We need to have a clear vision of the way the lifecycle of our application works.
+At the very least we should document the rules and constraints imposed by the Eclipse properties view framework.
+If possible we should hide some/most of the complexity under a simpler façade which isolates the rest of our work from the complexities and/or enforce the constraints.

 - lifecycle to create the Properties view **1d**
 - lifecycle of the interaction with Eclipse Sirius **2d**